geeksville/arduleader/README.md

   and tries to follow that vehicle by sending set waypoint commands to another system id.
 Call this app Wingman.
-* By splitting things thusly I'd be making a general formation flight engine which could be used to follow anything.
+* By splitting things thusly I'd be making a general formation flight engine which could be used to follow anything (other arduplanes, attempted replay of previous flights, etc...).

 ## Changes to Ardupilot code